dynport/urknall/content/docs/quickstart.md

 Next the target is configured using the `urknall.NewSshTarget` or `urknall.NewSshTargetWithPassword` respectively if public-key authentication is not usable.
 Make sure you add the proper values for `uri` consisting of the username and IP address of the machine you use for this quickstart guide.
 Also set the `password` if required.

 The last line does two things.
-First a [template](/docs/glossary/#template) is instantiated and given to urknall's `Run` function, which will render it to the target built in the previous step.
+A [template](/docs/glossary/#template) is instantiated and given to urknall's `Run` function, which will render it to the target built in the previous step.
 The template is the specification of the actions to perform on the target.
-The example template will just `echo` the `hello world` string.
+The example template will just `echo` the famous `hello world` string.

 ~~~ golang
 type Template struct {